 You probably hate confrontation just as much as the next guy, right?
-And it’s probably because 1.) you’re scared that the conversation is going to be terribly awkward and so you put it on the backburner; or 2.) you’re frustrated but don’t want to make a big deal of it and so you just bottle it up.
+And it’s probably because you’re either scared that the conversation is going to be terribly awkward and so you put it on the backburner, or you’re frustrated but don’t want to make a big deal of it and so you just bottle it up.

 So what is the best way to hash out a problem?
 We asked the Young Entrepreneur Council, “What is your No. 1 tip for confronting adversity head on?” for some tips:

 When confronting adversity, big or small, it’s important to tackle the root causes quickly.
 That doesn’t mean reacting without thought or planning, but be prepared to prioritize these problems quickly and identify the real source.
 If left on the backburner, the adversity grows, fear and doubt set in, and control of the situation or options diminishes.
 So inhale, identify, plan and tackle.

 —Matthew Gellis, Keystone Solutions

 2. Feel, then deal.

 Take a few minutes to accept and process the feeling resulting from the adversity before fixing the problem.
 Writing a page in a journal to vent on paper or doing some tapping (also known as the emotional freedom technique) for a few minutes can help move the emotion out of the body.
 This allows a leader to approach the problem with wisdom and neutrality versus fear and adrenaline.